user-cont/conu/docs/source/index.rst

 Contribution
 =============

-In case of issues, questions and suggestions, please, file an issue or pull request on https://github.com/fedora-modularity/conu where conu is stored and maintained.
+In case of issues, questions and suggestions, please, file an issue or pull request on https://github.com/user-cont/conu where conu is stored and maintained.
+Before you open issue or pull request please read our contribution guide https://github.com/user-cont/conu/blob/master/CONTRIBUTING.md .

 .. toctree::
    :maxdepth: 2